ae-petrov/meta_parser/README.md

 cd meta_parser
 ```

-Make sure you are inside meta_parser directory
+Make sure you are inside meta_parser directory by this comand.
 ```
 pwd
 ```